 It goes without saying: a summer in quarantine is a new concept for most of us.
 To avoid quarantine-induced summertime blues, we’re heading to our backyards and getting our grill on, vegan style!
 Summer grubbin’, starry nights, socially-distant hikes, here we come!

-To help kick-off your stature as backyard host or hostess with the most, here are five tips for rocking the grill, followed by a barbecue party menu that redefines comfort food and will satisfy everyone from lifetime vegans and the veggie-curious to your most carnivorous pals.
+To help kick-off your stature as backyard-chef extraordinaire, here are five tips for rocking the grill, followed by a barbecue menu that redefines comfort food and will satisfy everyone in your home.

 Tip 1: Choose the best grill for your needs.
 Big or portable; charcoal, gas, electric, hybrid, or stovetop grill pan, every grill comes with pros and cons, bells and whistles.
 Before buying, be sure to shop around, check out different types and brands, ask for opinions from fellow grillers, and, most importantly, choose a grill that will make your life as tasty as possible.

 Tip 2: Get the right tools.
 With thousands from which to choose, here are five accessories every grill master worth his or her weight in marinated tempeh should have:

 1. Two pairs of tongs: One for moving and turning food, and one for picking up the hot grate and moving coals

 2. Skewers: Eight to 12 basic metal skewers for loading up with your summer fare

 3. Grilling screen: For preparing tiny vegetables or pieces of tofu, tempeh, and seitan